Skip to main content

 Central America (Guatemala, Costa Rica, Honduras)

-Central American coffees tend toward chocolate, caramel, and nut—making them the most intuitive pairing partners.
+Central American coffees often lean chocolate, caramel, and nut.
+That makes them easy pairing partners.

 CoffeeChocolate MatchWhy It Works